Guadeloupe Conference

-The Guadeloupe Conference was a meeting in Guadeloupe from 4 to 7 January 1979 involving leaders of four Western powers: the United States, the United Kingdom, France and West Germany.
+The Guadeloupe Conference was a meeting in Guadeloupe, an overseas department and region of France, from 4 to 7 January 1979 involving leaders of four Western powers: the United States, the United Kingdom, France and West Germany.
 Discussions focused on various world issues, especially the Middle East and the Iranian political crisis.

 Meeting

 A month before the Iranian Revolution succeeded in the overthrow of the monarchy, the President of France, Valéry Giscard d'Estaing, hosted the meeting in the French territory of Guadeloupe.
 Also in attendance were US President Jimmy Carter, Chancellor of West Germany Helmut Schmidt, and British Prime Minister James Callaghan.

 Discussion

 The meeting's discussions focused on Iran's political crisis, the situation in Cambodia, violence in South Africa, the increasing influence of the Soviet Union in the Persian Gulf, the coup in Afghanistan, and the situation in Turkey.
 One of the main issues discussed was the political crisis in Iran which had led to an uprising against the Pahlavi dynasty.
 The assembled leaders concluded that there was no way to save Mohammad Reza Pahlavi's position as the Shah of Iran; and that if he remained as leader, this could further aggravate the civil war and might result in Soviet intervention.